CosmWasm/wasmd/README.md

 ## Compatibility

 A VM can support one or more contract-VM interface versions.
-The interface version is communicated by the contract via a Wasm import.
+The interface version is communicated by the contract via a Wasm export.
 This is the current compatibility list:

 | wasmd | cosmwasm-vm | cosmwasm-std |